Our school curriculum is focussed on realising our mission statement:

 ‘Build the very best working relationships based on our Christian values in order to deliver learning experiences that last a lifetime.’

-The King’s is committed to providing a curriculum that is broad, balanced, challenging and above all, develops ‘learning experiences that will last a life time’.
+The King’s is committed to providing a curriculum that is broad, balanced, challenging and above all, rooted in developing ‘learning experiences that will last a life time’.
 We match our curriculum to the abilities, interests and aspirations of our students by considering four essential principles:

-Our hope is that every student who leaves our school has the qualifications, skills, knowledge and character to access aspirational Post-16 opportunities and to lead a life that is embellished with ‘positive relationships’, resilience and independence.
+Our hope is that every student who leaves our school has the qualifications, skills, knowledge and character to access aspirational Post-16 opportunities and to lead a life that is embellished with mutual respect, individual liberty and tolerance.

 We not only recognise the importance of providing an academically enriching curriculum, but we also embrace our wider role in preparing students for life in modern Britain.
 A life where they feel happy, safe and secure.

 As such, across all subject areas, staff make a concerted effort to draw pertinent links between wider areas of the curriculum including: